Exclusive: Amazon rolls out machines that pack orders and replace jobs

 That would amount to more than 1,300 cuts across 55 U.S. fulfillment centers for standard-sized inventory.
 Amazon would expect to recover the costs in under two years, at $1 million per machine plus operational expenses, they said.

-The plan, previously unreported, shows how Amazon is pushing to reduce labor and boost profits as automation of the most common warehouse task – picking up an item – is still beyond its reach.
-The changes are not finalized because vetting technology before a major deployment can take a long time.
+The plan, previously unreported, shows how Amazon is pushing to reduce labour and boost profits as automation of the most common warehouse task – picking up an item – is still beyond its reach.
+The changes are not finalised because vetting technology before a major deployment can take a long time.

 Amazon is famous for its drive to automate as many parts of its business as possible, whether pricing goods or transporting items in its warehouses.
 But the company is in a precarious position as it considers replacing jobs that have won it subsidies and public goodwill.